GRBurst/rustyvulkan/refactoring.md

 - **Mutable Iteration**: Using `iter_mut()` instead of `iter()` when cleaning up resources allows setting handles to null after destruction, improving safety.
 - **Explicit Descriptor Management**: Clear descriptor set lists after resetting the descriptor pool to prevent stale references.
 - **Validation Layer Messages**: Carefully analyze validation layer messages - they often point to deeper architectural issues in resource management rather than simple bugs.
 - **Texture Resource Management**: Special care is needed for textures that contain multiple Vulkan objects (image, memory, view, sampler).
 Each must be properly nullified after destruction.

+### Learnings from Step 6: Extract Rendering Loop
+- **Modular Design**: Separating the rendering loop logic into its own module clarifies responsibilities and improves maintainability.
+- **Resource Lifecycle Management**: The refactoring process highlighted the need for careful management of resource lifecycles, particularly around swapchain recreation.
+- **Synchronization Complexity**: Vulkan's synchronization mechanisms (semaphores, fences) require careful handling to ensure correct frame pacing and resource access.
+- **API Abstraction**: Creating higher-level abstractions around the Vulkan API makes the code more readable and easier to maintain.
+- **Resource Dependencies**: The rendering loop has complex dependencies on various resources (swapchain, pipelines, command buffers) that need to be managed carefully.
+- **Forward References**: To maintain the existing architecture, many method stubs were created to be filled in later, showing how step-by-step refactoring works in a large codebase.
+- **Architecture Planning**: Refactoring the rendering loop required planning for how different components will interact, showing the importance of architecture design in refactoring.
+- **Shared Resources**: Using direct references instead of Arc improves ownership semantics and reflects the original code's structure.
+- **Code Duplication**: In this refactoring phase, we focused on correctly duplicating the original logic rather than optimizing or restructuring it, ensuring compatibility with existing code.
+- **Exact Logic Duplication**: When refactoring critical functions like swapchain creation, we needed to exactly match the original code to avoid subtle errors.